How to Pay Off Holiday Debt (And Avoid It Next Year)

 As a husband and parent of four teenagers, I want to spoil my family with gifts to show how much I care for them, but it’s too easy to overspend, no matter what budget I set.

-A Simple but Effective Process
+A Simple but Effective Process to Reduce Holiday Debt

-If you’re like me and you took on debt during the holiday season, there are steps you can take to dig yourself out.
+If you’re like I and you took on debt during the holiday season, there are steps you can take to dig yourself out.
 Debt can hang around and ruin many of your plans and your finances if you let it.
 Here are some steps you can take to pay off your holiday debt and get back on track financially.

-Step 1: Formulate a Plan
+Step 1: Formulate a plan

-You want to start tackling your debt the way you would most other obstacles in life: Come up with a solid game plan.
+You want to start tackling your debt the way you would most other obstacles in life: come up with a solid game plan.
 First, you want a clear picture of where you stand, so find your credit card or bank statements.
-Add up all of your holiday purchases, from gifts to food to greeting cards, to determine how much debt you accumulated.
+Add up all of your holiday purchases, from gifts, to food, to greeting cards, to determine how much debt you accumulated.

 Once you’ve taken stock of your debt, you can create a realistic plan to pay it off.
 Decide which debts to pay off first.
 It’s good to look at your credit cards’ interest rates if you used more than one card to pay for holiday purchases.
 One method you can use to pay off your holiday debt is the debt avalanche method, where you pay off credit cards with the highest interest rates first.
 Another option is the debt snowball method, which involves prioritizing your debts from smallest to largest.